markrebec/trailguide/README.md

 #### Running Methods

-If you prefer, you can encapsulate your logic into methods for each variant and ask trailguide to execute the appropriate one for you automatically.
+If you prefer, you can encapsulate your logic into methods for each variant and ask trailguide to execute the appropriate one for you automatically within the given context.

 ```ruby
 class MyController < ApplicationController